Elizabethcase/TetonsGlaciationManuscript/manuscript.md

+## Methods

 This paper combines remotely sensed, in situ, and modeled data and outputs to comprehensively examine the changes in Teton glaciation since the Little Ice Age.
-LIA moraines and trimlines provide an estimate of ice volume and extent.
+LIA moraines and trimlines provide an estimate of LIA ice volume and extent.
 Aerial and satellite imagery produce a timeseries of aerial change between 1950-2021, and are used to generate digital elevation models to estimate ice volume loss across seven decades.
 Among other work,_in-situ_ data collection has generated high resolution surface elevation changes of Middle Teton Glacier over the last seven years, providing a benchmark for future glacier work.
 Finally, two simple models (ice slab, VOLTA) allow us to estimate past and current ice volume in the landscape.

 - [[31.study-area]]
 - [[32.LIA-mapping]]